Hrishikesh332/X-Mol/README.md

 ## About

 X-Mol aims to provide the platform to explore the world of chemistry 🌎.
-It helps to understand the chemical structure in a better manner by interacting with the 3D chemical structure and also the nomenclature of the SMILES 😊.
+It helps to understand the chemical structure in a better manner by interacting with the 3D chemical structure and also the nomenclature from SMILES 😊.
 The application also focuses on teaching the rules, examples and resources to follow up.

 To remove the fear of nomenclature of chemical structure and also to draw the structure ⌬.
 Making Logic clear would help individual solve more complex question.
 X-Mol also contains the practice problems of various difficuly level 🎚️.